 The facility is the first modern comprehensive eye care facility in Liberia.
 Its design and development of the infrastructure, training human resources, and operational systems – everything involved LVPEI.

 The centre is a result of a commitment made to President of Liberia, Her Excellency, Dr Ellen Johnson Sirleaf who had visited LVPEI in late 2013.
 President Sirleaf invited LVPEI’s Founder-Chair, Dr Gullapalli N Rao, to help in setting up an eye health system in Liberia.
 The then President Sirleaf inaugurated the Liberia Eye Centre (LEC) on July 24, 2017.

-Our foray into Liberia has served as a model of successful partnerships between LVPEI, the Government of Liberia, and numerous international organizations like Lions Clubs International Foundation, USA, Latter Day Saints Charities, USA, Operation Eyesight Universal, Canada, OneSight, USA, EYElliance, USA and Indo American Eye Care Society, USA.
+Our foray into Liberia has served as a model of successful partnerships between LVPEI, the Government of Liberia, and numerous international organizations like Lions Clubs International Foundation, USA, Latter Day Saints Charities, USA, Operation Eyesight Universal, Canada, OneSight, USA, EYElliance, USA, HelpMeSee, USA and Indo American Eye Care Society, USA.
 The local government provided the space and staff.
 The International Nongovernmental Organizations (INGOs) funded the procurement of medical equipment and training.
 LVPEI provided the concept, planning, staff development and implementation.